RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 This reduces the server resources required to track multiple keys for multiple clients.
 The invalidation messages sent by Redis, therefore, consist of _slots_ that need to be invalidated rather than key names.
 It is up to the client to infer the relevant key names that need to be removed from its cache given the slot.

 That means the client needs to employ the same hashing function to track how the keys in the local cache map to slots.
-That let’s us perform slot-based invalidation of the client's cache when an invalidation notification arrives.
+That lets us perform slot-based invalidation of the client's cache when an invalidation notification arrives.
 For that, we'll use the `add()` and `discard()` methods when keys are added and discarded from the local cache, respectively.

 ```python
     def slot(key):